On a Markov chain related to the individual lengths in the recursive construction of Kingman's coalescent: Proof of Theorem

 We start with two propositions.
-Either of them proves a partial result of Corollary \ref{cor:limit} whose proof is provided at the end of this section.
+Either of them proves a partial result of Theorem \ref{cor:limit} whose proof is provided at the end of this section.
 The first proposition is about the ergodicity of the Markov chain $(\xi_i)_{i\geq 0}$, introduced in \eqref{eqn:xi}.
-Let $P$ be the transition kernal of $(\xi_i)_{i\geq 0}.$ Introduce the following weighted supremum norm for a function $f:[0, \infty)\mapsto \R$
+Let $P$ be the transition kernel of $(\xi_i)_{i\geq 0}.$ Introduce the following weighted supremum norm for a function $f:[0, \infty)\mapsto \R$